 Wal-Mart, the number one retailer in the United States, also turns out to be the number one retail solar brand when it comes to solar installations, but it’s not alone.
-According to Solar Means Business, an annual report by the Solar Energy Industry Association (SEIA) and The Vote Solar Initiative, Staples, Kohl’s, Apple, and many more popular brands are installing solar on their stores and warehouse facilities, and the number of installations is growing.
+According to Solar Means Business, an annual report by the Solar Energy Industry Association (SEIA) and The Vote Solar Initiative, Staples, Kohl’s, Apple, and many more popular brands and retailers are installing solar on their stores and warehouse facilities, and the number of installations is growing.

 In fact, as of mid-2013, cumulative commercial deployment totaled 3,380 MW at over 32,800 facilities throughout the country, an increase of more than 40% over last year’s 2012 Solar Means Business report.

 Here’s a list of the top leaders in terms of the amount of MW solar installed and the number of installations.

 And here’s a graphic of all the various industries.
 It’s not just Big Box stores going solar.

 Certainly, many of these brands have corporate sustainability goals, but that’s just the start of the conversation.
 What enables and attracts more businesses to go solar today are several market trends that make solar financially attractive—regardless of any sustainability goals: